awslabs/aws-iatk/docs/tutorial/examples/eb_testing.md

 #### Python

 In the test code, we follow the "Arrage, Act, Assert" pattern.
-In Python, we do it by using [`unittest.TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase){target="_blank"}.
+In Python, we do this by using [`unittest.TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase){target="_blank"}.
 We use `setUpClass` and `tearDownClass` to create and destroy Test Harnesses before and after individual tests respectively.
 Specifically:

-* In `setUpClass`, we first call `remove_listeners` with `tag_filters` to destroy any previous orphaned listener.
-Then we call `add_listener` to create a listener by providing the Event Bus Name, the Rule Name, and the Target ID.
+* In `setUpClass`, we first call `remove_listeners` with `tag_filters` to shut down any previous orphaned listener.
+Then we call `add_listener` to create a listener by providing the event bus name, the rule name, and the target ID.
 Those values are retrieved from the "outputs.json" file.
 We also attach a tag to the listener so we can look it up more easily.
 The `add_listener` returns the listener ID.
 We keep the listener ID throughout the tests.
-* In `tearDownClass`, we call `remove_listeners` to the listener created during `setUpClass`.
+* In `tearDownClass`, we call `remove_listeners` to shut down the listener created during `setUpClass`.

-We have two tests `test_event_lands_at_eb` and `test_poll_events`, which showcase the `wait_until_event_matched` method and the `poll_events` method respectively:
+We have two tests, `test_event_lands_at_eb` and `test_poll_events`, which showcase the `wait_until_event_matched` method and the `poll_events` method respectively:

 * In `test_event_lands_at_eb`, we define a function `assert_fn` to determine if a received event is matching expectation.
 We supply `assert_fn` to the `wait_until_event_matched` method as an argument.
 The method will keep polling events from the listener until the given `assert_fn` succeeds or until timeout.
 * In `test_poll_events`, we call the `poll_events` method.
 This method is a primitive method of `wait_until_event_matched`, i.e. it polls from the listener just once.